Preparing for the Licensure Examination for Teachers (LET) means you’re one step away from your dream of becoming a professional teacher.

 Both Elementary and Secondary Teacher Examinees

-Questions in this subtest are about subjects that are related to the teaching profession and concepts you have learned in your major classes.
-It comprises 60% of total LET grades for elementary teachers and 40% for secondary teachers.
+Questions in this subtest are about subjects related to the teaching profession and concepts you have learned in your major classes.
+It comprises 60% of total LET grades for elementary and 40% for secondary teachers.

 - Teaching Profession and Social Dimensions of Education